Mercy High School

 It is with some sadness that we announce that this afternoon Sister Marguerite Buchanan passed from this world after 70 years as a Sister of Mercy.
 One of the pioneer sisters at Mercy, she served in many roles as teacher, principal, and fundraiser and, most importantly, carried the light of faith to many of us as a member of our Mercy High School community.
 We celebrate her entrance into the new life of the communion of saints and trust she and all our departed will continue to guide us to our fullness in heaven.
 We recall her words: "Each of us, in our own way, struggle to live in God.
 Ask for the grace to be a helpful presence to those who need your special support."

-For more on this remarkable woman of Mercy and details on her funeral arrangements, click on the following link: https://legcy.co/3gmt95x
+For more on this remarkable woman of Mercy, click on the following link: https://legacy.co/3gmt95x

 Here's the scoop!
 The Institute of the Sisters of Mercy, Mercy Education System (MESA), and Mercy High School's Board of Trustees have all moved forward in approving the sale of Mercy's campus to the Chinese American International School.
 All have signed a purchase and sales agreement.